-If you are someone with a high adrenaline rush, waiting to experience the Everest region in a daring way, Gokyo and three high passes trek is perfect for you.
+If you are someone with an adrenaline addiction, waiting to experience the Everest region in a daring way, the Everest Three Passes Trek is perfect for you.
 That’s right!
-Only a few determined trekkers choose to take up this adventurous Everest Base Camp (EBC) trek that lets you experience the beautiful highs and lows of the Khumjung Valley.
-The Gokyo and Three high passes Trek is an optional trek encompassing the three high passes of Everest Region: Renjo La (5,388 m), Cho La (5,380 m) and the highest Kongma La (5,535 m).
+Only a few determined trekkers choose to take up this adventurous way to do the Everest Base Camp (EBC) trek this way.
+This trek encompasses the three high passes of Everest Region: Renjo La (5,388 m), Cho La (5,380 m) and the highest Kongma La (5,535 m).
 Talking about the perks of this trail, it takes you down to the Dudhkoshi valley ornamented with the beautiful turquoise glacial lakes, Gokyo Ri, the highland monasteries, the outlying Nangpa La Valley, Sherpa village, colorful trails through the woody and lush rhododendron forests and above all, an experience of a lifetime!

 1. Namche bazaar (The Gateway to Everest):

-Anybody who wishes to experience the Everest air must first, pass through this well-built market town, Namche bazaar (3500 m).
+Anybody who wishes to experience the Everest air must first, pass through this well-built market town, Namche bazaar.
 Actually, this place can leave you bewildered for a bit because of its well-constructed buildings, flourished markets, well-facilitated hotels with hot showers, kosher pubs, and cyber cafes even!
 Surprising?
 Well, not as surprising as the prices they shall charge you with.
 As a fact, Namche is thrice as expensive as Kathmandu.
 (Fair enough!
 After all, it’s The Everest, Baby!)
 You can buy trekking equipment and souvenirs, eat in a posh restaurant and do all the cool stuff before heading towards the Himalayas.
 The weekly market is held on Saturdays when Tamangs and Rais sell rice, millet, vegetables, meat, eggs, etc after carrying the goods from lower parts of the region for days.
 Talking about the inhabitants of the area, Namche is a home to many Sherpa people and is very rich in Sherpa culture and hospitability.
 Oh, and don’t forget to try the homemade cheese and butter there!

 2. Thame Monastery: